 Mountain Lake Country Club – 9th – 146 yards

 The 9th was actually added by Charles Banks, Raynor’s protege in the late 20s, during a renovation.
 Banks was a master of the thumbprint designed green, using it in many of his Short holes.
 The thumbprint plays a role on nearly every pin.
-Shots that are slightly off target face a difficult putt due to it’s undulations.
+Shots that are even slightly off target face a difficult putt.
 More on Mountain Lake’s 9th.

 The tee shot to Bank's Short at Mountain Lake